maksimKorzh/videokim/README.md

     using the format shown in Appendix F.  To read such a tape into the KIM-1 system, proceed as follows:

-       1. Load the punched paper tape on to the tape mechanism

-       2. Type [L]
+       1. Type [L]

-       3. Activate the paper tape reader
+       2. Run command: 'sudo python3 ./path/to/file.ptp'

     The paper tape will advance and data will be loaded into addresses as specified on the tape.
 A printed copy of the data read will be generated